 In recent years, Marel has teamed up with TOMRA, the global leader in vision technology and a trustworthy and knowledgeable partner in several fields.
-The FATscan analyzer, which utilizes high-end interacting spectroscopy technology and measures VIS Near Infrared light, was an example of a development resulting from the two companies working together.
+The FATscan analyzer, which utilizes high-end interacting spectroscopy technology and measures VIS Near Infrared light, is an example of a Tomra development that has now been integrated into the Marel full line offering.

-A closer strategic partnership between TOMRA and Marel has shortened the time to bring a new product to market.
-Instead of taking an average of five years from development to a new product being free for sale, it took just two years to bring Spectra, Marel's revolutionary inspection solution for soft contaminants in poultry fillets, to the market.
+A closer strategic partnership between TOMRA and Marel has shortened the time to market.
+Here both companies are bringing their expertise to accelerate the development of the Spectra, Marel's revolutionary inspection solution for soft contaminants in poultry fillets, to the market.